-One Pot Creamy Pasta Primavera is an easy meatless meal, ready in less than 30 minutes.
+Creamy pasta primavera is an easy one pot meal that's ready in less than 30 minutes.
 Fresh seasonal vegetables and pasta are coated in a creamy herb sauce.

 Ingredients and substitutions